 The OR token can work in a "chained way": a|(b)|cd

-and if the group doesn't match test the token c
+, and if the group doesn't match too, finally test the token c

 .

-note: The OR work at token level!
-It doesn't work at concatenation level!
+Note > Unlike in PCRE, the OR operation works at token level! > It doesn't work at concatenation level!

 is not equal to (abc)|(bde)